AFLplusplus/AFLplusplus/docs/fuzzing_binary-only_targets.md

 ### RetroWrite

-If you have an x86/x86_64 binary that still has its symbols, is compiled with position independent code (PIC/PIE), and does not use most of the C++ features, then the RetroWrite solution might be for you.
+If you have an x86_64 binary that still has its symbols (i.e., not stripped binary), is compiled with position independent code (PIC/PIE), and does not contain C++ exceptions, then the RetroWrite solution might be for you.
 It decompiles to ASM files which can then be instrumented with afl-gcc.